Phpcraft/core/docs/files/Phpcraft.php.txt

 	 */
 	protected $protocol_version;
 	/**
-	 * The amount of bytes a packet needs to be compressed as an integer or false if disabled.
+	 * The amount of bytes a packet needs for it to be compressed as an integer or -1 if disabled.
-	 * @var mixed
+	 * @var integer
-	 * @see Connection::setCompressionThreshold()
-	 * @see Connection::getCompressionThreshold()
 	 */
 	protected $compression_threshold = false;
+	/**
+	 * The state of the connection.
+	 * 1 stands for status, 2 for logging in and 3 for playing.
+	 * @var integer
+	 */
+	public $state;
 	/**
 	 * The write buffer binary string.
 	 * @var string